Grand Theft Auto VI

 Grand Theft Auto VI is an upcoming action-adventure game developed and published by Rockstar Games.
 It is due to be the eighth main Grand Theft Auto game, following Grand Theft Auto V (2013), and the sixteenth entry overall.
-Set within the fictional US state of Leonida, based on Florida, the story follows the romantic criminal duo of Jason Duval and Lucia Caminos.
-Players will be able to freely roam Leonida's open world, which predominantly features the Miami-inspired Vice City.
+Set within the fictional US state of Leonida, based on Florida, the story follows the criminal duo of Jason Duval and Lucia Caminos.
+Players will be able to freely roam Leonida's open world, which features the Miami-inspired Vice City.

+Early development began after Red Dead Redemption 2s release in 2018, following years of preliminary work, and principal production began in 2020.
+Rockstar's worldwide development teams more than doubled since Red Dead Redemption 2.
+Miami and its surrounding areas were extensively researched for the game's world, which parodies 2020s American culture.
+The protagonists' dynamic is inspired by Bonnie and Clyde, and the non-player characters were written to ensure players experience different areas of Vice City.

 Following years of speculation and anticipation, Rockstar confirmed in February 2022 that the game was in development.
-That September, footage from unfinished versions was leaked on the internet in what journalists described as one of the biggest leaks in the history of the video game industry.
+That September, footage from unfinished versions was leaked in what journalists described as one of the biggest leaks in the history of the video game industry.
 Grand Theft Auto VI was formally revealed in December 2023.
-Following several delays, it is scheduled to be released on 19 November 2026 for the PlayStation 5 and Xbox Series X/S.
+Following two delays and further leaks, it is scheduled to be released on 19 November 2026 for the PlayStation 5 and Xbox Series X/S.